-Join Justin Seeley for an in-depth discussion in this video Creating developer-friendly files, part of Illustrator CC for Web Design: Core Concepts.
+Join Justin Seeley for an in-depth discussion in this video Creating developer-friendly files, part of Illustrator for Web Design: Core Concepts.

 - Now matter what circle you run in, whether it be the designer circle, or the developer circle, or if you're somewhere in the middle, like myself and you consider yourself to be a hybrid.
 Chances are you heard that old joke where everybody is always making fun of each other on the other side.
 Where designers can't make anything functional, but developers can't make anything look good.
 It's that constant back-and-forth that you have between those two sides.
 I think that most of that stems from the lack of communication, and we as designers can help bridge that gap by communicating better with our developers.

 It starts by creating what I call a developer friendly file.
 In this movie, I'm going to show you exactly how I do that inside of Illustrator.
 I have open here a mock-up for an app that I've been working on.
 What I want to do here is I want to sort of organize this in such a way that it makes sense both to me and to the developer.
 In order to do that, I have to do some serious rearranging, grouping, and renaming.
 For the most part, we're going to be working inside of the layers panel.
 If you don't have the layers panel out on your screen, it's most likely docked somewhere over here if you followed along with the work-space tutorial earlier.

 Go ahead and just open that up so that it's on screen.
 I'll just keep my onscreen like this, so you can see it.
 Basically, what we want to do is start to go through here, and we want to group like object together first and foremost.
 I'm going to come through, and I'm just going to select something like order now and the green background behind it.
 We're going to group it with command G. Same thing for the view menu over here, command G. For the logo elements, I'll select all of these that's the text, the two green bars, the word Parmigianos, and also the hat, which looks like this.
 We'll group all of those together.